-A staff handbook also known as an employee handbook provides a set of rules that outlines minimum standards of conduct to be followed by staff in the workplace.
-A staff handbook covers a wide range of topics, including hours worked, holiday, maternity leave, redundancy, sick leave and compensation for sickness.
-This article answers common questions about staff handbooks and explains what it should include at a minimum and why.
+A staff handbook also known as an employee handbook provides a set of rules that outlines minimum standards of conduct to be followed by staff and new hires in the workplace.
+A staff handbook covers a wide range of topics, including hours worked, holiday, maternity leave, paternity leave, redundancy, sick leave and compensation for sickness.
+This article answers common questions about staff handbooks and explains the written policies it should include at a minimum and why.

 What is a staff handbook?

 A staff handbook complements a contract of employment by providing a collection of rules and company policies to be followed by the members of staff of a company.
-A staff handbook can provide additional information to new employees about the company culture and mission statement but this is not a formal requirement.
+A staff handbook can provide additional information to new employees about the company culture, perks, company values and company mission statement but this is not a formal requirement.

 Is it a legal requirement to have a staff handbook?

 Employers are legally required to provide their employees with a statement of work or employment contract but do not need to provide a staff handbook.
 A staff handbook is still a useful document for employers as it provides more detailed answers to questions which would maybe not be included in an employment contract or would be touched on briefly.
-Moreover, a staff handbook centralises company policies such as equal opportunities and health and safety which are important for employees so it is generally a good practice to have one.
+Moreover, a staff handbook is like an employee manual which centralises company policies such as equal opportunities and health and safety which are important for employees so it is generally a good practice to have one.